Surf life saving club

-Surf life saving clubs (or SLSCs) are volunteer institutions at Australia's beaches.
+Surf life saving clubs (or SLSCs) are volunteer institutions at Australian and New Zealand beaches.
 The clubs conduct surf lifesaving services on weekends and public holidays, and in the 2014-2015 season they saved 12,690 people.
 They also host many beach sport activities, such as Nippers, surf carnivals and other competitions.
 The SLSCs are responsible for the education of lifesavers including operation of inflatable rescue boats (IRBs) and maintaining radio communication with other beaches and air rescue resources.

 Slang

 Members are known colloquially as "clubbies".